clousale/amazon-sp-api-php/README.md

 # This project is not maintained anymore

 This project is not maintained anymore.
-We recommend to use the Library of [jlevers/selling-partner-api](https://github.com/jlevers/selling-partner-api) library.
+We recommend to use the [jlevers/selling-partner-api](https://github.com/jlevers/selling-partner-api) package.

 # Amazon Selling Partner API PHP